NKU awarded up to $2.5 million for biomedical research, a record

 Northern Kentucky University could receive up to $2.5 million over the next five years as part of the Kentucky IDeA Network of Biomedical Research, a collaboration among six state universities lead by the University of Louisville.

-The funding comes from the National Institute of Health, and is an extension of earlier funding that supports student and faculty biomedical research at NKU.
-The University will receive $500,000 in the 2009-210 school year, and is slated to receive a total of $2.5 million over the next five years.
-This award, along with a previous $2.3 million NIH grant in 2004, is the largest research award in NKU's history.
+The funding comes from the National Institutes of Health, and is an extension of earlier funding for the effort that supports student and faculty biomedical research at NKU.
+The University will first receive $500,000 in the 2009-210 school year, with the potential to receive a total of $2.5 million over the next five years.
+This award, along with a previous NHI grant in 2004, is the largest research award in NKU’s history.

 “The work completed with the previous KY-INBRE grant was of such high-quality that an extension was awarded,” said NKU Vice President for Academic Affairs and Provost Gail Wells.
 “This grant is an important contributor to both teaching and research components of our mission and will greatly enhance the quality of work at NKU.”